 And I also chipped in from time to time when I had some knowledge on this part of Iceland, which I wanted to share with the other passengers ;) It felt like we were just friends travelling together in Iceland - and that is what slow travel is all about.

-We now drove for some time through the highlands on a winding, bumpy road.
-After driving through grey and black landscape it all of a sudden changed and turned yellow.
-We had now entered the part of the highlands called Vikrahraun or the Tephra lava - from a lava flow back in 1961.
+We drove for some time on the winding and bumpy gravel road.
+All of a sudden the landscape changed and turned yellow.
+We were now driving through the lava field Vikrahraun - Tephra lava, which flowed back in 1961.

 Askja was chosen in 1965 and 1967 for the training mission and the preparations for the collection of rock samples by the astronauts of Appollo 11 for the Moon landing.
-And a NASA scientist has said that the barren and lunar like highlands of Iceland were a unique analogue of Mars.
+And a NASA scientist has said that the barren and lunar-like highlands of Iceland were a unique analog of Mars.

-I can tell you that I am not a fan of snow in summer time, so it was quite surreal seeing this change in the landscape.
+I can tell you that I am not a fan of snow in the summertime, so it was quite surreal seeing this change in the landscape.